 Sometimes, however much you want something to be special, all you are left with is ‘ordinary’.
 And that’s what that last day was.

-The concluding part of The Foreshore Light will be published tomorrow (Halloween) at 6 pm EST.
+The concluding part of The Foreshore Light can be found here.